Develop Your Professional Brand

 - ORCID – Open Researcher and Contributor ID is an international, not-for-profit organisation which provides an open, international, community-driven, interdisciplinary, central registry of unique and persistent identifiers for individual researchers.
 Find out more about the JCU ORCID Linker.

 Tip: Take care online.
 While social media can provide wonderful opportunities to connect it can also have pitfalls.
-These Australian Government websites have a lot of information on staying safe online: Stay Smart Online and ESafety Commissioner.
+These Australian Government websites have a lot of information on staying safe online: Australian Cyber Security Centre and ESafety Commissioner.

 To view this video, login to LinkedIn Learning through the JCU website and then search for ‘Learning LinkedIn for Students’.